How to Write Dialogue: 10 Simple Rules (Plus 5 Mistakes to Avoid!)

-Because dialogue is essential to a strong narrative, we want to help you get it exactly right.
+Because dialogue is one of the essential components of strong writing, we want to help you get it exactly right.
 To that end, we’ve put together this list of rules, examples, and more that will have you writing sparkling conversation in no time!
-We’ll also cover in detail how to format and punctuate dialogue, for those who aren’t sure exactly what goes where.
+We’ll also cover how to format and punctuate dialogue, for those who aren’t sure exactly what goes where.

 If you’re especially curious about formatting, go ahead and skip to #10 using the table of contents on the left — otherwise, let’s jump right in with dialogue rule #1.

 1. Enter the conversation late

 Alfred Hitchcock once said that “drama is life with all the boring bits cut out.”
 Comparably, we could say that good dialogue is like a real conversation without all the fluff.
 And one of the best ways to cut out that boring fluff is to enter the conversation as late as possible.

 Think about it: few "classic" scenes start with characters going, “Hey buddy!
 How are you doing?
 Wow, long time no see.”
 This is because people enjoy making inferences based on details in action and speech — and the last thing you want to do is insult their intelligence by spelling everything out for them.

 For a more tangible taste of this technique, here’s screenwriter Aaron Sorkin talking about the first scene of his Oscar-winning screenplay for The Social Network:

 “We started at 100 miles an hour in the middle of a conversation, and that makes the audience have to run to catch up.
 The worst crime you can commit with an audience is telling them something they already know.
 We were always running ahead.”